HERE with Cheryl D Miller Book Launch

 In line with this year’s theme, Stories Within, Cheryl D. Holmes-Miller, celebrated designer, writer, activist, and educator, will kick off her book tour and memoir in her home place as the keynote speaker for DC Design Week with all ticket sales benefitting AIGA DC's Design Contiuum Fund.

-Following the fireside chat, Holmes-Miller will sign books at a reception.
+Following the fireside chat, Holmes-Miller will sign 60 complimentary books.

 Speakers